amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ir/text.md

 ### 2.5 SSA vs AST
 AST shows us the structure of the code.
 How different statements in the code relate to each other.
 SSA, on the other hand, shows us how the code flows.
+That's why constant propagation analyzing values across the function is done on the IR level as opposed to the AST.

 When applying this logic to static analysis, we'll see that SSA is used for more complex analysis where we need to determine the flow of the data.
 In contrast, AST will be used for simpler, more structure related analyses.

 ### 2.6 Writing our analyzer!
-https://github.com/ipfs/go-ipfs/issues/2043
+In this section we'll implement an analyzer that warns when `t.Fatal` is used inside a goroutine as described here: https://github.com/ipfs/go-ipfs/issues/2043